"My idea of facing a fear and doing it anyway was 'if you are frightened of the sea... do what I did and learn to dive!'

 I can honestly say, without an ounce of exaggeration, that scuba diving has changed my life.
 I'm very thankful to Diveworld for introducing me to the underwater world and as an instructor I look forward to doing the same for others. "

 PADI Open Water Scuba Instructor & EFR Instructor #415309

 Recently qualified as PADI OWSI we welcome Tom to full, PADI Professional ranks.
 Super cool both in and out of the water we are looking forward to Tom`s progression up the PADI ladder with Diveworld.

-"Diving for me started accidentally in Egypt back in December 2014, I've never been one for sitting around hotel pools, all my holidays have been active ones especially as up until this holiday the kids have always been the focal point of any holiday, this was our first holiday without 'the children'.
+"Diving for me started by accident in Egypt back in December 2014, Never one for sitting around hotel pools, all my holidays have been active ones especially as up until this holiday the kids have always been the focal point of any holiday, this was our first holiday without 'the children'.
 Day one, mid afternoon, already restless, I just happened to wander into a dive shop and from there, as they say, the rest is history.

-By undertaking the PADI Divemaster Internship, I've not just become a better and more confident diver, I know and understand what's expected of me and others while diving and I've hopefully developed an ability to share my skills and encourage others to be more aware of how to dive and have a great time doing so.
-Throughout my training I've watched people from all sorts of back grounds and with numerous reasons, (holidays, always wanted to have a go, overcome a fear of water), enter confined water, (sometimes a little scared), and emerge as capable divers.
+By undertaking the PADI Divemaster Internship and Instructor Development with Diveworld, I've not just become a better and more confident diver personally, I also know and understand what's expected of me and others while diving and I've hopefully developed an ability to share my skills and encourage others to be more aware of how to dive and have a great time doing so.
+Throughout my training I've watched people from all sorts of backgrounds and with numerous reasons, (holidays, always wanted to have a go, overcome a fear of water), enter confined water, (sometimes a little scared), and emerge as capable divers.
 They have that same look and feeling I must have had when I started and it's a great feeling to watch other people grow in confidence and know you've play a small part in their achievement."